 The English department exists to help Alfaisal students to be well-known for their dynamic critical thinking and communication skills as they interact across cultures and organizations.
-The first-year composition sequence takes a rhetorical approach to academic writing.
+The first-year composition course required by all students takes a rhetorical approach to academic writing.
 Students begin by learning rhetorical analysis and then learn how to make effective choices as they compose their own arguments.
-The second semester emphasizes research, and students compose a full-length research report.
-This first year of reading, writing, analyzing, and researching prepares students for success in higher-level English electives as well as academic writing assignments across the curriculum.
-For second-year students, there are ESP courses designed to match their specific needs as they begin more advanced work in their chosen fields.
+In the second semester, students from different colleges have a variety of different courses to choose from to complete their English requirement, from research to business communication to technical writing, to AI and digital media.
+This strong core of required and elective English courses thoroughly prepares students to succeed in high-level communication tasks across the curriculum.